Bud: The Story of a Feral

 On the outside looking in

-October 16 is National Feral Cat Day, so I want to tell you about Bud, my current work in progress.
-I first became aware of him last winter when he lived on the grounds of a condo complex, where residents fed him and his Calico sister, Callie.
-Without kitty shelter, they lived in the bushes.
-When the landlord told the residents they’d be evicted if they continued feeding the cats, one of them contacted me.
+Because October 16 was National Feral Cat Day, I want to share Bud’s whole story.
+So, here goes I first became aware of him last winter when he lived on the grounds of a condo complex, where residents fed him and his Calico sister, Callie.
+Without a kitty shelter, they lived in the bushes.
+When the landlord told the residents they’d be evicted if they continued feeding the cats, a resident contacted me.

 When the weather finally warmed in May, we opened the shed’s kitty door.
 I followed the exact protocol I’d received from experts to ensure the best chances of their permanently staying on our property.
 But sadly, Callie bolted, and we haven’t seen her since.
 I’m still having the residents at the condo complex check daily in case she ventured back there, which cats have been known to do.
 Who knows, maybe she’s still trying to get there.
 It breaks my heart!

-It will get cold soon, and Howard and I are losing sleep over him.
-Bud loves it here but won’t use any of the dozen insulated kitty houses we’ve provided; instead, he sleeps in the bushes, just as he and Callie did at the condo complex.
-He doesn’t even go back into his warm starter shed, which is probably for the best, as a family of raccoons, a possum, and a fox have decided that the shed belongs to them.
-We have multiple cameras, so we know what Bud is up to every second, and the daily drama of the animals in the shed is now my favorite reality show.
+Knowing it would get cold soon, Howard and I lost sleep over him.
+Bud loved it here but wouldn’t use any of the dozen insulated kitty houses we provided; instead, he slept in the bushes, just as he and Callie did at the condo complex.
+He didn’t even go back into his warm starter shed, which was probably for the best, as a family of raccoons, a possum, and a fox had decided that the shed belonged to them.
+We have multiple cameras, so we knew what Bud was up to every second, and the daily drama of the animals in the shed is now my favorite reality show.

-Speaking of reality shows, here’s a video of Howard and me trying to persuade Bud that life will be beautiful if he lets his guard down.
+Speaking of reality shows, here’s a video of Howard and me trying to persuade Bud that life would be beautiful if he let his guard down.

 Bud is just one of the millions of homeless cats who suffer from hunger, injury, and cruelty every day of the year.
 It feels overwhelming but there are actions we all can take.
 NSALA offers two programs that help address this horrible problem.